nallison/GTODocTest/docs/Flight_following.md

 ## Overdue Glider

-In accordance with the Club SOPs and Emergency Plan, a glider that has not had an automated position report or manual Ops Normap for more than one hour is deemed overdue and is displayed with a red bar:
+In accordance with the Club SOPs and Emergency Plan, a glider that has not had an automated position report or manual Ops Normal for more than one hour is deemed overdue and is displayed with a red bar:

 ![Overdue Aircraft](./assets/images/GTO_Overdue.png)